 Jacobo Medina hoped to move back to Mexico soon, Trinidad said.
 "He missed his family and wanted to see his mom," she said in Spanish.

 Now friends and loved ones are gathering money to send Jacobo Medina, 23, and Javier Medina, 22, to San Lucas Atzala for burial.

-The men, who had grown close since leaving home, were stabbed to death in a brawl early Sunday after a baptism party at La Hacienda restaurant in Pennsauken.
-Two other men, whose names have not been released, were injured in the incident outside the restaurant about 2:30.
+The men, who had grown close since leaving home, were stabbed to death in a brawl early Sunday morning following a baptism party at La Hacienda in Pennsauken.
+Two other men, whose names have not been released, were injured in the incident outside of the restaurant at about 2:30 a.m.